jlneder/mimi/README.md

 If you think of something mimi should be able to handle, feel free to open an issue!

 ### Tips and tricks
-- If your $TERM variable is not executable (i.e. something st-256color), you might want to set `TERM: $actualterm` in your mime.conf.
+- If your $TERM variable is not executable (i.e. something st-256color), you might want to set `TERM: $actualterm` in your mimi.conf.
 -

 ## Original Readme: